MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

 * We will present key sources, in increasing order of complexity, from which we will continue to learn pedagogical practices

-* We will know what MetaDocencia is and how to join the educational community we are creating
+* We will present MetaDocencia and how to join our educational community

-### Duration

-This is a 3-hour workshop with intervals (ideally away from any screen) of approximately 5 minutes for every 50 minutes of content.
+### Intended public of this course

+There are no specific requirements for this course other than speaking Spanish.

+When we designed this workshop, we had in mind Maria and Juan as our learner personas.

+* Maria has been a University teacher for more than 30 years.
+Given her experience, she is very required for talks and seminars.
+She is very confident using email and WhatsApp.

+* Juan splits his teaching time between delivering workshops for companies and classes at High-school.
+He has a lot of experience in technology tools, he teaches from Home.
+He takes care of his 2-yo and 4-yo daughters.

+Check out [personas](https://metadocencia.netlify.app/personas/) to read more about them.

 ### _Not_ included in this workshop